jtoy7/ITS2_symmapping/ITS2_sym-mapping_pipeline.md

-# ITS2 Sym-typing by Mapping Pipeline
+# ITS2 Symbiont Profiling by Mapping Pipeline (Sym-Mapping)

 **Author:** Jason A. Toy
 **Date:** 2024-09-05 <br><br>